One from the Heart: Production

 One From the Heart originally was to be financed by MGM, with the studio giving Coppola a record $2 million to direct.
 Coppola initially rejected the offer, then bought the rights to the property through his Zoetrope Studios, with MGM remaining as a distributor for North America.
 Zoetrope raised financing via foreign pre-sales and a loan from Chase Manhattan Bank.
 Initially, the film was to be a romantic comedy, but Coppola wanted a more ambitious production, raising the film's budget from $15 million to $23 million, paying for miniatures and lavish backgrounds.
 The film was almost entirely shot on Zoetrope soundstages.
 Coppola insisted on building sets to add to the artificiality of the proscenium.
 However, Zoetrope was struggling to stay afloat, and its staff wound up working on a reduced payroll.
 The film's tax-shelter investors pulled out, and MGM thus withdrew its support for the project.
 Eventually, Coppola received support from Canadian businessman Jack Singer, who agreed to lend $8 million to Zoetrope.
 In February 1981, Paramount Pictures took over as distributor.

 Set construction included a replica of part of Las Vegas' McCarran International Airport—complete with a jetway and jet airliner (built from the nose section of a crashed plane)—that was used for the penultimate scene.
 The sets for the film took up all of the sound-stage space at Coppola's recently acquired American Zoetrope studio.
+One From the Heart was filmed in Technovision with an unusual for the time aspect ratio of 1.37:1, the common aspect ratio for sound films made before the widespread adoption of widescreen in the mid-1950s.